 - In the Evaluations section, locate the request you wish to resend.

 - Click the pencil icon to edit the request.

 - Scroll to the bottom of the page and click Resend this Evaluation Request.

 Change the Evaluator's Email Address

-The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access Evaluations unless you choose to waive your right of inspection and review.
-Prior to requesting an Evaluation, you are required to indicate whether you wish to waive your rights.
-ADEA DHCAS will release your decision to waive or not waive access to your Evaluators and designated programs.
+The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access evaluations unless you choose to waive your right of inspection and review.
+Prior to requesting any evaluations, you are required to indicate whether you wish to waive your rights.
+ADEA DHCAS will release your decision to waive or not waive access to your evaluators and designated programs.
 Your waiver decision serves the same purpose as a legal signature and is binding.